gkub/nexc/NEXC_HOLY_BOOK.md

 you are running `build/nexc` on a `.nexs` input file.
 That is the compiler pipeline.

-The compiler currently implements a checked frontend, a first typed IR dump, and a small MLIR lowering slice:
+The compiler currently implements a checked frontend, typed IR, MLIR/LLVM lowering, and native executable generation for the implemented language surface:

 ```text
 .nexs source file